tidymodels/recipes/tests/testthat/_snaps/profile.md

         data = Sacramento)
     Condition
       Error in `step_profile()`:
-      x `grid` should have two elements, not 3. i See ?step_profile (`?recipes::step_profile()`) for information.
+      x `grid` should have 2 elements, not 3. i See ?step_profile (`?recipes::step_profile()`) for information.

 ---